 Starting a business is a rewarding experience, and your employees would likely agree.
 The reward they’re thinking of, however, is a steady paycheck.
 How do you get started?
 Which taxes apply to which employees?
 Where does the money go, and when does it have to be there?

-Whether you have one employee or 1,000, the process for implementing a payroll system is the same.
+Whether you have one employee or 1,000, the process for implementing a payroll process is the same.
 In this two-part blog series, we’ll walk through the 10 steps you need to take.

 1. Know what you’re up against.